Financial-Times/ft-origami/README.md

 ## Building

-Since this is a GitHub pages site, built CSS and JS bundles must be committed to the repository.
-We store them in `buildcache` to avoid any confusion - these files should not be edited.
+Since this is a GitHub pages site, built CSS bundle must be committed to the repository.
+We store it in `buildcache` to avoid any confusion - files in the `buildcache` directory should not be edited.
 To regenerate them, use Grunt:

-1. Clone the repo
+1. Clone the repository
-2. Ensure the prerequisites (`bower`, `grunt-cli`) are installed globally by checking they're listed in `npm list -g --depth=0`.
-If they are not listed, install with `npm install -g bower` or `npm install -g grunt-cli`.
+2. Ensure `grunt-cli` is installed globally by checking it's listed with `grunt --version`.
+If it's not, install with `npm install -g grunt-cli`.
-3. Run `npm install` and `bower install`
+3. Run `npm install`
-4. Edit main.scss and main.js as desired
+4. Edit main.scss as desired
-5. Run `grunt` (or if you prefer, `grunt js` or `grunt css`)
+5. Run `grunt`

 ## Viewing locally